vapor/docs/docs/deploy/systemd.md

 # Systemd

-Systemd is the default system and service manager on most Linux distributions
+Systemd is the default system and service manager on most Linux distributions.
+It is usually installed by default so no installation is needed on supported Swift distributions.

-## Install

-Systemd is usually install by default on Linux, so no installation is necessary

 ### Ubuntu